 On the surface, it might feel like adding a blog to your business website is a simple enough idea.

-Effective blog management means having full control of the type of content you post, when you post it, and the way it fits into your overall content marketing strategy.
+Effective blog management means having complete control of the type of content you post when you post it, and the way it fits into your overall content marketing strategy.

 In this guide, we’ll go over what blog management is and why it is so important.
 Plus, we’ll offer a few of our best tips for getting it right.

 Let’s dive in.

 Blog management is the process of ensuring that your content marketing is in line with your bigger marketing strategy.